 What Are the Registration Requirements for IMGs to Work as GPs in Australia?

-International medical graduates must obtain registration (general and specialist) with the Australian Health Practitioner Regulation Agency (AHPRA) to work as GPs in Australia.
+International medical graduates must obtain AMC registration and registration (general and specialist) with the Australian Health Practitioner Regulation Agency (AHPRA) to work as GPs in Australia.
 This involves completing the necessary assessments, such as the AMC CAT MCQ exam depending on your pathway, and possibly undertaking a period of supervised practice.

 IMGs also need to meet English language proficiency standards and satisfy the criteria for either general or specialist registration, depending on their qualifications and experience.